Permafrost/Tundra/readme.md

 Services for querying Integration Server namespace nodes:

-    # returns true if a node with the given name is defined on this server
+    # returns true if a node with the given node exists on this server
-    tundra.node:exists($name)
+    tundra.node:exists($node)

-    # returns properties for the given node, such as the type of node, and what
+    # lists an interface's child nodes; optionally filters based on the given
-    # package it belongs to
+    # regular expression pattern, and node type
-    tundra.node:get($name)
+    tundra.node:list($interface, $pattern, $type, $recurse?)

-    # returns a list of all child nodes defined under the given interface, or
+    # returns the type of the given node, such as whether it is an interface,
-    # root if no interface is specified
+    # service, or record
-    tundra.node:list
+    tundra.node:type($node)

 #### Object